codbex/codbex.github.io/products/helios.md

 ### Enterprise JavaScript Development

-JavaScript Engine included in the edition is based on the <a href="https://www.graalvm.org/latest/reference-manual/js/" target="_blank">GraalVM JavaScript</a> implementation.
+JavaScript Engine included is based on the <a href="https://www.graalvm.org/latest/reference-manual/js/" target="_blank">GraalVM JavaScript</a> implementation.
+It supports also the synchronous programming model in contracts to Node.js which makes it very easy to learn and use.
+The latest ECMA specification is supported as well as the Common.js one for compatibility reasons.
+The <a href="https://www.dirigible.io/api/" target="_blank">JavaScript Enterprise API</a> is fully supported in this package.

 <img class="screenshot" src="/images/features/js-editor.png">